DTF Printer vs. UV DTF Printer: Which One Should you Choose?

 3. Powdering the transfer film.
 You need to apply the adhesive powder while the ink is still wet.
 This will help the ink bond stronger to the shirts, making a durable transfer.

 4. Curing the adhesive powder.
 After its application, you need to cure the adhesive powder.
-You can melt the adhesive powder using a curing oven or a heat press.
+You can melt the adhesive powder using a curing oven or a heat www.

 5. Pre-pressing the shirt.
 This refers to heat pressing the shirt for two to five seconds.
 This flattens the printing surface of the shirt and removes traces of moisture.